DuuEyn/Upload-folder-via-Drive-API/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This script can be utilized to quickly organize multiple file types into different folders.
-The script, by default, only looks for JPGs and PDFs.
+This script can be utilized to automate the upload of folders from the local device to Google Drive without using Google Drive for desktop or manually uploading via Drive's web interface.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>